Renal Diet Plate

 Too much or too little can cause serious problems that may affect your kidneys.

-It's crucial to understand how to manage your potassium intake effectively and why doing so could be a game-changer for maintaining optimal kidney function.
+It's crucial to understand how to manage your potassium intake effectively and why doing so could be a game-changer for maintaining optimal kidney function (how to manage chronic kidney disease).

 Potassium and Kidney Health